pclaridy/us-housing-market-analytics-2023/README.md

 # Unveiling American Real Estate: A Comprehensive Analysis of Residential Listings

-## Executive Summary

-"Unveiling American Real Estate: A Comprehensive Analysis of Residential Listings" is a data-driven exploration into the U.S. residential real estate market using the 2023 Zillow House Listings dataset.
+This initiative is a data-driven exploration into the U.S. residential real estate market using the 2023 Zillow House Listings dataset.
 This project harnesses advanced data analytics techniques to unravel trends and patterns in property listings across various U.S. regions.

+### Description

 Key highlights of the project include: